 Set: Remove the pie crust from the fridge and pour the pumpkin pie filling into it.
 Use a spoon or spatula to spread the filling evenly.
 Now all you have to do is place the dish back into the fridge for at least 4-6 hours but overnight is best.
 This will give the mixture time to really thicken and set up.

 As you’ll notice, this recipe doesn’t require any butter for the crust or binders for the filling and that’s because we’re using coconut oil.
 Coconut oil hardens up when it’s chilled and helps to hold everything together.

 Of course the dates and cashew butter also help to thicken up the pumpkin pie filling, but the coconut oil is definitely the saving grace when it comes to keeping the crust together.

 I’m sure most of you are fully aware, but coconut oil is great for vegan baking/desserts.
 I use it all the time!
-For this recipe I’m teaming up with Nature’s Way and using their organic extra virgin coconut oil which is cold pressed and not refined, deodorized or bleached.
+For this recipe I’m teaming up with Nature’s Way and using their organic extra virgin coconut oil which is cold-pressed and not refined, deodorized or bleached.

-If you’re like me and enjoy getting a few things knocked off your list before Thanksgiving Day, than this recipe is perfect for you as the pumpkin pie bars need a few hours to set up so you’re forced to make them in advance.
+If you’re like me and enjoy getting a few things knocked off your list before Thanksgiving Day, then this recipe is perfect for you as the pumpkin pie bars need a few hours to set up so you’re forced to make them in advance.
 This allows you to get it out of the way so come Thanksgiving Day you can serve your delicious dessert with minimal effort.
-Enjoy!

-**The bars are fabulous on their own, but feel free to spruce them up with a dollop of store-bought or homemade coconut whipped cream.
+Ready to serve?
+Remove the dish from the fridge and cut into 12 even squares.
+The bars are fabulous on their own, but feel free to spruce them up with a dollop of store-bought or homemade coconut whipped cream.